awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 + Schedule the maintenance items to start during your next maintenance window\.
 + Take no action\.

-**Note**
-Certain OS updates are marked as **required**\.
-If you defer a required update, you get a notice from Amazon RDS indicating when the update will be performed\.
-Other updates are marked as **available**, and these you can defer indefinitely\.

 To take an action, choose the DB instance to show its details, then choose **Maintenance & backups**\.
 The pending maintenance items appear\.

 ![\[Pending maintenance items\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/offlinepatchavailabledetails.png)